North Georgia Mushroom Picking Guide

 You won’t need much to embark on your mushroom picking adventure.
 First and foremost, be sure that you have a credible and up-to-date mushroom identification guide handy.

-There are hundreds of types of wild mushrooms and very few are safe to eat; many are actually poisonous, so proper identification and handling is crucial for safety!
+There are hundreds of types of wild mushrooms, and very few are safe to eat; many are actually poisonous, so proper identification and handling are crucial for safety.

-Here are a few mushroom identification apps you can download for convenience or you can reference this mushroom guide from the National Audubon Society.
+Here are a few mushroom identification apps you can download for convenience, or you can reference a mushroom guide like the one from the National Audubon Society.

 You’ll also need a basket or bag to collect the mushrooms, a magnifying glass to help you identify the mushrooms, and a pocket knife or similar tool to extract the mushrooms from the ground.

-Other supplies to consider might include water and snacks for the hike, proper hiking attire based on the weather, sunscreen, bug spray, sunglasses, a notepad and pen for note taking, and a backpack to carry all of these items.
+Other supplies to consider include water and snacks for the hike, proper hiking attire tailored to the weather, sunscreen, bug spray, sunglasses, a notepad and pen for note-taking, and a backpack to carry all these items.

-Though the North Georgia/Blue Ridge Mountain region is home to hundreds of wild mushrooms, only a select few are safe for human consumption.
-It takes a skilled eye and an experienced hunter to find the hidden gems among the forest floor, but the reward is well worth the efforts Here are a few of our favorite local wild mushrooms:
+Though the North Georgia and Blue Ridge Mountain region is home to many mushrooms, only a select few are safe for human consumption.
+It takes a skilled eye and an experienced hunter to find the hidden gems among the forest floor, but the reward is well worth the effort.
+Here are a few of our favorite local wild mushrooms found in nature.

 Bay Bolete